-Dryer sheets (brand names like Bounce or Babyganics or store brands) can be found in almost every laundry room.
-We toss in the sheets with every load to add fragrance, add a bit of softness and reduce static cling.
-But what do the sheets do our clothes and are the sheets safe for clothes dryers?
+Dryer or fabric softener sheets can be found in almost every laundry room.
+We toss in the sheets with every load to add fragrance, a bit of softness and reduce static cling.
+But what do the sheets do our clothes and are they safe for clothes dryers?

 What Do Dryer Sheets Do to Clothes?